Arvindiitb2023/Telemetery/README.md

 if we double click on any graph we can maximise the graph vice versa for all plots , also we can hide the sensor we dont want using checkbox beside.

 to close the program enter "space" and it gets closed.
+At last a excel file is created where we can see data collected by 6 sensors.